rahulgh33/WalkSafe/README.md

-# SafePath: Safety-Aware Routing in Chicago
+# WalkSafe: Safety-Aware Routing

-This project calculates pedestrian routes in Chicago that balance both **distance** and **safety**, using real-world crime, lighting, and emergency infrastructure data.
+One of our most common concerns as a college student is our own safety.
+Staying up late and then walking home at night can be a daunting experience.
+We want to make sure that students feel safe walking home.
+We recommend the safest possible routes, utilizing city data.
+We take violent crime, nearby lighting, and distance to emergency centers into consideration to curate the best route.

 ## How to Run